An official website of the United States government

 The OCC determined, in the 2003 revisions to 12 CFR 24, that a national bank investment in a new markets tax credit Community Development Entity qualifies as public welfare investment.
 Since then, several national banks have asked whether in all instances, an investment in a Community Development Entity created in conjunction with the New Markets Tax Credit Program must use the public welfare investment authority and be subject to the capital and surplus requirements.
 The short answer is: No. Below are some questions and guidance to help you better determine when a bank can use another authority.

+If a Community Development Entity limits its activities to making loans, can a national bank invest in a Community Development Entity pursuant to other legal authority?
 Yes.
 A national bank may invest in a Community Development Entity either as an operating subsidiary or as a non-controlling equity investment if the requirements in 12 CFR 5.34 or 5.36, respectively, are satisfied.
 Such investments would not be subject to the limitations of part 24.

+What exactly is an operating subsidiary?
 An operating subsidiary is a separate corporation, LLC, or similar entity, in which a national bank maintains more than a 50 percent voting or similar type of controlling interest, or otherwise controls the subsidiary and no other party controls more than 50 percent of the voting (or similar type of controlling) interest of the subsidiary.
 An operating subsidiary may engage in activities that are part of, or incidental to, the business of banking, including the making of loans or other extensions of credit.
 Operating subsidiaries are governed by 12 CFR 5.34.

+Must a bank submit an application or notice to the OCC to establish an operating subsidiary?
 Yes, a bank that intends to acquire or establish an operating subsidiary usually must submit an application or notice to the OCC.
 Well-capitalized and well-managed banks may file under the notice process for the acquisition or establishment of an operating subsidiary that will engage in only "eligible activities."
 The eligible activities, which are listed in 12 CFR 5.34(e)(5)(v), include making loans or other extensions of credit.
 If a bank is not well-capitalized and well-managed (or if the proposed activities are not eligible activities), the bank must follow the standard application process for all activities.
 See "Investment in Subsidiaries and Equities," Comptroller's Licensing Manual, for detailed guidance on the operating subsidiary filing procedures.

+Pursuant to Part 5, may a national bank own, either directly or through an operating subsidiary, a non-controlling interest in a Community Development Entity that engages only in eligible activities?
 Yes, the OCC permits national banks to own, either directly or through an operating subsidiary, a non-controlling interest in such a Community Development Entity.
 The Community Development Entity may be a corporation, limited partnership, LLC, or similar entity.
 Twelve CFR 5.36 provides a notice procedure for well-capitalized and well-managed banks to make certain types of non-controlling investments, including non-controlling investments in entities engaged in the eligible activities listed in 12 CFR 5.34(e)(5)(v).
 For further details on the information that must be included in a non-controlling investment notice, see 12 CFR 5.36.
 Also, see OCC Corporate Decision 2011-08 (June 2011).

+Is the investment authority contained in 12 USC § 24(Eleventh) separate and distinct from the lending limits provided in 12 USC § 84?
 The OCC's regulations at 12 CFR §24.1(d) provide that "national banks that make loans or investments that are designed primarily to promote the public welfare and that are authorized under provisions of the banking laws other than 12 USC 24(Eleventh), may do so without regard to the provisions of 12 USC 24(Eleventh) or this part.
 "Consequently, the investment authority of 12 USC §24(Eleventh) should be considered as separate and independent of from the lending limits of 12 USC § 84.
 However, while both of these sources of legal authority are potentially available, banks must be mindful of the safety and soundness issues that arise with undue concentrations in their exposure to one entity.
 Banks should have systems and controls in place to monitor and control their credit concentrations.
 Excessive exposure to any given entity is an unsafe and unsound practice and the OCC retains the right to criticize such an exposure.
 For additional information, see OCC Interpretive Letter #1076 (December 2006).

+What types of information should a bank maintain in its files about its 12 CFR 24 investments?
 Under section 24.7(b), that a national bank must maintain in its files information adequate to demonstrate that its 12 CFR 24 investments meet the public welfare standard set out in section 24.3, and that the bank is otherwise in compliance with public welfare investment requirements.
 The bank's file on each part 24 investment should be readily accessible for examination.
 If the OCC imposes one or more conditions on its approval of a part 24 investment.

 For public welfare public welfare requirements, the documentation should indicate that the investment satisfies at least one of the public welfare criteria in section 24.3.
 These criteria are that the bank's investment is designed primarily to promote the public welfare including the welfare of low- and moderate-income individuals, low- and moderate-income areas, or other areas targeted by a governmental entity for redevelopment, or if the investment would receive consideration under 12 CFR 25.23 (the Community Reinvestment Act regulations) as a "qualified investment."
 Information describing activities funded by the bank's investment and indicating how they are consistent with the activities described in the bank's after-the-fact notification or prior approval request and any supplemental materials or clarifications may help to establish that the public welfare requirement has been met.